hphelion/documentation/community/community.release-notes.md

 <!--Thanks for installing the HP Helion OpenStack Community edition!
 This initial "cloud-in-a-box" virtual deployment allows you to evaluate the Community edition and Icehouse release of OpenStack.
 Frequent updates will be available&mdash;approximately every 6 weeks&mdash;to remain as close to the OpenStack trunk release as possible.
 The Community edition is the foundational technology for the HP Helion portfolio of products, allowing HP Helion products to quickly leverage OpenStack capabilities.-->

 Thanks for installing the HP Helion OpenStack Community edition!
-This initial "cloud-in-a-box" virtual deployment targeted towards the enterprises and cloud administrators interested in evaluating, developing and deploying a private cloud based on OpenStack.
+This initial "cloud-in-a-box" virtual deployment targeted towards the enterprises and cloud administrators interested in evaluating, developing and deploying a private cloud based on OpenStack Cloud Software.
 It's a pure, free-to-license OpenStack distribution that speeds up deployment and simplifies the management of a small scale, open cloud environments and infrastructure services.

 This release note contains the following information about the HP Helion OpenStack Community edition release: